Let Our Rejoicing Rise

 Thursday, February 25, 2021

-Join us for a lecture by Dr. Sonya Donaldson, New Jersey City University, about the ways that Black women’s voices have been used in public performances, including this song, to promote a sense of “we-ness” at different moments in U.S. history.
+Dr. Sonya Donaldson, New Jersey City University, presented on the ways Black women’s voices have been used in public performances, including “Lift Every Voice and Sing,” to promote a sense of “we-ness” at different moments in U.S. history.

 Thanks to the UIC African American Cultural Center and Honors College for co-sponsoring this Black History Month keynote lecture.